geohot/kvm-kext/README.md

 * Use "nvram boot-args=kext-dev-mode=1" to fix.
 This is a dangerous command.
 * Currently doesn't codesign since the above fix doesn't require it.

-Installing QEMU

-* Coming soon
+Building QEMU with kvm support

+* ./get-qemu.sh should just work, doesn't install
+* Based on qemu-2.2.0 and makes two minor patches

 Differences from Linux API
 --------------------------